Measure-Lab/IdenGate/README.md

 The figure directory contains the code and data used for figure generation.
 In particular, noise_translation provides the scripts for generating plots under noise perturbation and pixel-level translation, while risk_reliable includes the code for producing risk–coverage and reliability-related figures.

-We also provide the original CSV files used to generate all figures.

 ![Figure 1](figure1.png)

+We recommend that you download the complete code and reproduce the results using the scripts in the eval folder.
+We provide CSV files for both the training process and the evaluation process, as well as the trained weight files.

 MedMNIST: https://medmnist.com/ and https://zenodo.org/records/10519652